kendayao/Team-Profile-Generator/README.md

 ## Description

-Team Profile Generator is a command line interface application that generates that displays the software engineering team onto a webpage based on the user input.
+Team Profile Generator is a command line interface application that generates and displays the software engineering team onto a webpage based on the user input.
 This application prompts a user for information about their team (manager, engineer, intern).
 Then the application displays the team members information on an HTML page.

 ## Table of Contents